Phylum: Chordata - Class: Amphibia - Order: Anura - Family: Bufonidae

 The Common Frog can be found throughout Britain, Ireland and across mainland northern and central Europe as far south as northern Italy and the northern fringe of the Iberian Peninsula.
 Westwards its range extends across Asia and into Japan.

+The male Common Frog puffs up its throat and then lets out a croaking sound.
 Common Frogs mate in early spring.
 In Britain and Ireland you may see paired frogs around the margins of ponds and slow-flowing rivers in late February, March and early April, and soon afterwards the frogspawn appears in large blobs.